jijihohococo/ichi-orm/README.md

 	'content' => 'Content'
 ]);
 ```

+<b>It is your choice to add or not to add the nullable field data into array in "create" function.</b>

 <b>If you have "created_at" data field, you don't need to add any data for that data field.
 Ichi ORM will automatically insert current date time for this data field.
 The data field must be in the format of timestamp or varchar.</b>

 You can get the new model object after creating.